P/E RATIO: [FAIL]

 This strategy looks at the rate which earnings grow and evaluates this rate of growth from different angles.
 The 4 tests immediately following are detailed below.

-If the growth rate of the prior three quarter's earnings, 20.93%, (versus the same three quarters a year earlier) is less than the growth rate of the current quarter earnings, 100.00%, (versus the same quarter one year ago) then the stock passes.
+If the growth rate of the prior three quarter's earnings, -17.65%, (versus the same three quarters a year earlier) is greater than the growth rate of the current quarter earnings, -188.89%, (versus the same quarter one year ago) then the stock fails, with one exception: if the growth rate in earnings between the current quarter and the same quarter one year ago is greater than 30%, then the stock would pass.
+The growth rate over this period for MPAA is -188.9%, and it would therefore fail this test.

-The EPS growth rate for the current quarter, 100.00% must be greater than or equal to the historical growth which is -6.93%.
-MPAA would therefore pass this test.
+The EPS growth rate for the current quarter, -188.89% must be greater than or equal to the historical growth which is -7.94%.
+Since this is not the case MPAA would therefore fail this test.

 LONG-TERM EPS GROWTH: [FAIL]